Buena Vista Home Entertainment releases the concert DVD

 Animation Studios and visual effects house Industrial Light & Magic.
 The film is due for release in 2016.

-Eight new Disney Legends are honored at the D23 Expo in Anaheim, California.
+-Eight new Disney Legends are honored at the D23 Expo during a ceremony at 2:00 pm.

 The Disney musical television film Freaky Friday debuts on Disney Channel.
 Based on the

 book "Freaky Friday" by Mary Rodgers and the Disney Theatrical Productions stage adaptation by Bridget Carpenter,